flipbyte/formik-json-schema/README.md

 | renderer | "form" (you can use other renderers but if you want the form to have a ```<form />``` tag use the "form" renderer.) |
 | elements | is an object used to define the elements within the container |

-Note: The "form" object can only have one container.
-You can have multiple containers and fields inside the elements object of the form container.
+Note: The schema object can only have one container.
+You can have multiple containers and fields inside the elements object of the main schema object.

 "elements" is an object with key-value pair where value is another object.
 The value object can either be a of type "container" or "field".